Friday, March 12, 2010

 28 Latvia

-B: They don’t half blow their own trumpets, do they?
-“Questa notte sarà l’immensità” indeed.
+B: “Questa notte sarà l’immensità”?
+Talk about blowing your own trumpet.
 “Fra le tante stelle, tu mi fai veder la luna” is lovely in a set of lyrics that is otherwise hard to engage with.

-V: Roberto Meloni is such a twat.
-Zigfrīds Muktupāvels is a good name for the least attractive member of Bonaparte.lv – he looks like a Victorian serial killer.
-Thankfully he’s offset by the boyish charms of Andris Ērglis.
+V: Roberto Meloni is a twat.
+Zigfrīds Muktupāvels (great name!) looks like a Victorian serial killer.
+Thankfully, he’s offset by the boyish charms of Andris Ērglis.

 29 Bosnia and Herzegovina